"I want to improve my team's productivity."

 It can be difficult to love certain projects.
 Even when a team is motivated and the work is exciting, extended deadlines and increasing costs can put a damper on morale.
 Sometimes the biggest problem behind a struggling project isn't the motivation or lack of resources, but the simple fact that the team may have bitten off a bigger chunk than they can handle.

 Having a great cloud project management app can bring the love back to the project.
-Tools like Earliz makes project management easier by breaking down larger projects into more manageable chunks.
+Project management tools like Earliz make organising easier by breaking down larger projects into more manageable chunks.

 Earliz lets you choose between Agile and Gantt management styles, so you can manage your team however you see fit.
 Simply list the top-level deliverables and then break them down into smaller tasks.